Dementia is an ailment that has followed mankind from the very beginning.

 Today it is thought that over 24 million people suffer from dementia, worldwide, with a new case diagnosed every 7 seconds and it is estimated that the number of people afflicted with this disease will double every 20 years.
 (1)

 People suffering from dementia may have symptoms such as progressive cognitive impairment, memory loss, delusions, hallucinations, and impaired social function.

 At the moment, there is no cure for dementia.
-Nonetheless, there are some herbal remedies that may be helpful in slowing down the disease’s progression or blunt the symptoms.
+Still, there are few conventional medicines that are known to slow the progression of the disease.

 A large number of patients in the developing world with dementia, where the use of herbal medicines are often the mainstay of therapy, coupled to a global upswing in the use of natural preparations, underscores the need to fully characterize and understand how medicinal herbs can be used in the management of dementia.

 While the effects of these natural remedies are varied, it appears that herbs may be useful in the treatment of dementia in three separate ways: